The GO Outdoors Guide to Ski Jackets

 However, within minutes, your muscles will be warm and active from all your skiing - requiring you to have ventilation and breathability so you don't get sweaty and uncomfortable.

-The down itself, if wet, becomes clumpy and saturated, and is then unable to loft and produce heat.
-Because skiing is both a wet and cold pursuit, you are better suited to chooing a ski jacket that is made with Synethtic Insulation opposed to down!
+Because down jackets are made with natural goose down they have a natural advantage in the cold - they can warm you up very quickly and maintain this heat over many hours.
+However, down jackets have a disadvantage in the wet.
+The down itself will become clumpy, saturated, and is then unable to loft and produce heat.
+Because skiing is both a wet and cold pursuit, you are better suited to choosing a ski jacket that is made with synthetic Insulation opposed to down!

 Synthetic Insulation - Ideal for the slopes

-Another reason to choose a ski jacket made with synthetic insulation is that it performs better when wet when compared to natural down, and is a cheaper and easier to care for option.
+Another reason to choose a ski jacket made with synthetic insulation is that it performs better when wet compared to natural down

-Ski Jacket Outer Shells (the face fabric) vary, but typically they can be made of
+A ski jacket’s outer shell (the face fabric) may vary, but typically they can be made of:

 - HellyTech® Performance Fabric